Data Science in a Glass Box

 Why did this number change?

-Was this an upstream correction or a transformation change?
+Was this an upstream correction or a change in transformation logic?

 Can we reproduce exactly what we published last year?